pop-os/repolib/docs/deb822-format.rst

 supporting modern, optioned :ref:`one-line-format` source entries requires use of either regular expressions or multi-level parsing in order to adequately parse the entry.
-Further compounding this support is the fact that :dir:`one-line-format` entries can have one or more components, preventing parsing of sources backwards from the end towards the front.
+Further compounding this support is the fact that :ref:`one-line-format` entries can have one or more components, preventing parsing of sources backwards from the end towards the front.

 Consider the following examples::